suhaad79/kops-k8s/README.md

 # 10) Validate your cluster(KOPS will take some time to create cluster ,Execute below commond after 10 mins)

 	   kops validate cluster
+	   or
+	   kops export kubecfg --admin  #if you had installed kubeadm on your kops

 	   Suggestions:
  * validate cluster: kops validate cluster --wait 10m